-PESTLE stands for Political, Economic, Social, Technological, Legal, and Environmental factors.
-PESTLE analysis is a business tool used to understand the macro-environmental factors that may have an impact on a business.
-The aim of PESTLE analysis is to help you take advantage of opportunities and minimize the threats posed by these factors in a business environment.
-An slimmed alternative to PESTLE is the PEST Analysis.
+PESTLE is an acronym that represents Political, Economic, Social, Technological, Legal, and Environmental factors.
+It is a business tool used to examine the macro-environmental factors that can influence a business.
+The purpose of conducting a PESTLE analysis is to identify opportunities to capitalize on and mitigate potential threats in the business environment.
+A more concise alternative to PESTLE is the PEST Analysis.

 1. Political Factors